Artemis1799/Image_processing/README.md

 ## Algorithmic Part:

 The basic objective was for the computer to be able to process an image and recreate it.
 In other words, by giving it an image, it should be able to remake it using the data retrieved when it was shown the first image, but not only that.
-We want to be able to make operations on the image, such as obtaining the image skeleton and many others.
+We want to be able to perform operations on the image, such as obtaining the image skeleton, storing the image data in a text file and many others.

 To simplify our task, we're going to use black and white images, although this also works with grayscale images.